AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/advertising/ads.md

 ## Next steps

-By following this tutorial, you have created an AdWords base connection using the Flow Service API, and have obtained the connection's unique ID value.
-You can use this base connection ID in the next tutorial as you learn how to [explore advertising systems using the Flow Service API](../../explore/advertising.md).
+By following this tutorial, you have created a Google Ads connection using the Flow Service API and have obtained the connection's unique ID value.
+You can use this ID in the next tutorial as you learn how to [explore advertising systems using the Flow Service API](../../explore/advertising.md).